parallel-rust-cpp/website/src/results.md

 # Benchmark results

-All 8 implementations have so far been benchmarked on two different Intel CPUs.
+All 8 implementations have so far been benchmarked on three different Intel CPUs.
 You can find the benchmark program on [GitHub][shortcut-comparison-github].

 ## Benchmark parameters